xqwen/fastenloc/tutorial/input.md

 FastENLOC analysis requires summary results from genetic association analyses of a molecular trait and a complex trait to perform colocalization analysis.
 We refer to these summary results as eQTL and GWAS information for the molecular trait and complex trait analyses, respectively.

-The current version of fastENLOC supports two types of summary information:
+The current version of FastENLOC supports two types of summary information:

 1. **Single-SNP Summary Statistics Input**: summary statistics from single-SNP association analyses, specifically the estimated effect size, beta, and its standard error, se(beta), for each SNP in each trait.